Blue Cross and Blue Shield of North Carolina Foundation

 Reapplication Policy

 The foundation's reapplication policy for unsuccessful applicants is not explicitly stated in public materials.
-Organizations are encouraged to contact the foundation directly or the team member most closely associated with their area of work to clarify processes for reapplication.
+Organisations are encouraged to contact the foundation directly or the team member most closely associated with their area of work to clarify processes for reapplication.

 Application Success Factors